ikbal-hussain/Marvel-Clone/README.md

-# Indus-Iteration-006
+# Marvel Clone and Viatour page

 ## Introduction

 This is a collaborative project done during a span of five days from 7 May 2024 to 11 May 2024.
-This project serves as a showcase of the skills we've acquired through past learning experiences.This Project has two sections
+This project serves as a showcase of the skills we've acquired through past learning experiences.
+This Project has two sections
 1. Cloning Marvel Website
 2. Redering a Figma Design